 Known Issues & Workarounds (Important):

 Tray icon is disabled on the Gnome 3 & Pantheon desktops due to legacy tray support on those desktops being limited.

-Google Chrome/Chromium does not support system proxying on the XFCE, LXDE desktops so use Firefox instead if you use these desktops.
+Google Chrome/Chromium does not have full automated support for system proxying on the XFCE, LXDE and Cinnamon desktops so use Firefox instead if you use these desktops.